Support HRCBM: Please donate Now

 conference of the Sama Odhikar Andolan held on 20 July 2007 at office of the

 Khagrachari Contractors’ Association.
-Though State of Emergency does not permit
+Though State of

 to organise such conference, but Sama Odhikar Andolan could easily do it.
 As per